PowerShell/PowerShell-RFC/Draft-Accepted/feedback_completer_auto_discovery.md

 5. We report progress when loading `feedback` or `completer` at startup, so how to allow users to disable the progress report?
    - We have the `-NoProfileLoadTime` flag today to not show the time taken for running profile.
 6. How about on a System Lockdown Mode (SLM) or Restricted remoting environments?
+   - We use `.psd1` file for metadata, which can be signed if needed.

 ### Unified Location for load-at-startup Configurations